azizgharbi/covid-list-updates/readme.md

 # CIVID-19 application

-this app will gives you an update about the actual situation you can export this app to android or ios.
+This app will gives you an update about the actual situation you can export this app to android or ios.

+- "android": "expo start --android",
+- "ios": "expo start --ios",

 ## Screenshot